ARTS-Laboratory/In-Situ-Water-Quality-Sensor/system_design/README.md

 9. Updated Arduino code to Measures the PH, TDS and Turbidity of the water.
 10. The code controls the sampling time and save the collected data on a micro SD card.

+## V 0.4.5
+1. These are general updates and a major reorganization all the files in V0.4.5.
+1. Includes 2 component holders.
+One for TDS and pH, and another for TDS, pH, and Turbidity.